GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Bondholders log onto RoboFund from their digital wallet and decide they want some of these widgets.
 They pledge to divert their Distribution Streams (DistoStreams in Robnomomics Lingo) to my funnel if my bid is accepted, and BidNet automatically starts vetting my claim when the funnel is fully pledged.

-It's Giskard's (the AI-value auditor's) prerogative to look at my torque curves and ensure I can't get it done with a lower-rated bot, or whether I'm overly straining a bot of this rating.
-It's Daneel's (the AI fleet manager's) responsibility to check the fleet bot reserves and ensure my BRLA won't strain the cost of robotic labor as a whole.
+It's Giskard's (the AI-value auditor's) prerogative to look at my torque curves and determine whether I can get it done with a lower-rated bot, or whether I'm overly straining a bot of this rating.
+It's Daneel's (the AI fleet manager's) responsibility to check the fleet's bot reserve and ensure my BRLA won't strain the overall cost of robotic labor.

 It accepts my proposal.
-I check the math and it keeps me within my acceptable profit margin.
+I check the math, and it keeps me within my acceptable profit margin.
 I sign it.
 Now I've got a BRLA (Bonded Robotic Labor Agreement).

-The MakerFunnel at RoboFund opens up and the "disto" flows, paying off my BRLA for me.
+The MakerFunnel at RoboFund opens up, the "disto" flows to bondholders like it does every second of every day, paying off my BRLA for me.
 I got lucky!
 But I'll have to give them a slight return on their investment, in proportion to its size.

 With that, I spin up my line of rented bots, and they work for 100 hours (100 ticks of the Asimov robonomics simulator).